Updated:

 • Some amputees find their prosthetics to be helpful while others find them to be awkward and in the way.
 In this case, some people might choose to remove the prosthetic to have better control over the vehicle.

-• Arm amputees might be able to continue to relearn how to drive, but others might need a special adaptive device to operate different controls.
+• Arm amputees might be able to continue to relearn how to drive, but some might need a special adaptive device to operate different hand controls.
+This is where advanced hand prosthetics can also make a significant difference in regaining independence.

 What to Remember Before Driving with an Amputation

-Amputee driving is not one-size-fits-all.
+Amputee driving, just like returning to work after an amputation, is not one-size-fits-all.
 Based on the condition of your residual limb and your prosthesis, you might need to make modifications to your car’s setup.

 Here are some tips for driving with your prosthetic leg successfully: